Etignis/Hackerman_Tools/README.md

 Live version: https://tentaculus.ru/havkerman

-Just type anithing and you hack Pentagon!
+Just type anithing and you hack the Pentagon!

 ## Keys: